 Read more below for helpful breathing exercises that you can practice at the comfort of your home or even when on the go.

 Today I have been to an interesting yoga class.
-The instructor was from India and he did a very complete class starting with energetic warm up exercises, followed by a few minutes doing the sun salutation, then a few asanas, and continued with some very interesting breathing exercises.
-After that we had a couple of minutes of meditation and relaxation to end the class.
+The instructor was from India, and he did a very complete class starting with energetic warm-up exercises, followed by a few minutes of the physical exercise called sun salutation.
+Then continued with a few asanas, and afterward, we did some very interesting breathing exercises.
+After that, we had a couple of minutes of meditation and ended the class with some relaxation techniques.

-I had done similar classes in India and Sri Lanka, and had forgotten about the wonderful physical sensation and mental well-being both during and after finishing the yoga session.
+I had participated in similar classes in India and Sri Lanka and had forgotten about the wonderful physical sensation and mental well-being both during and after finishing the yoga session.

-The class inspired me to share with you information of DEEP BREATHING EXERCISES.
+The class inspired me to share with you this information on DEEP BREATHING EXERCISES.

 Are YOU Using Your Full Lung Capacity?

-In Yoga breathing is called Pranayam, that is a series of specific controlled breathing exercises to increase the vital energy.
+In Yoga, breathing is called Pranayam, which is a series of specific controlled breathing exercises to increase vital energy.

 The practice of yoga encourages the correct way of breathing, whereby you inhale and exhale from your nose, keep your mouth closed and use the full lung capacity.

 Apparently, in our normal breathing from the chest, only a third of the lung capacity is being used.

 Proper deep breathing will fill your lungs with oxygen and the vital energy is stored in the chakras or energy points in the body.
 You are constantly using this energy with every movement and thought, therefore it is important to recharge and breathe consciously ∼ breathe deeply.